Background: Stratfield Brake

 The decision the Parish Council took was to remain neutral on the issue for the time being.
 This was because the Club’s plans were at that stage very general and subject to change, and we could not decide on them until we knew exactly what they were.
 This applied whether we eventually said yes or no. Until we had detailed, specific and concrete information about the plans it would clearly have been foolish to say yes, and it would equally have been unfair, given the many Kidlington residents who support the plans, to say no.

-The Triangle: the County Council's latest decision
+The Triangle: developments at the County Council

 At its meeting on 24 January the County Council Cabinet agreed to enter into non-binding negotiations with Oxford United on plans to build a new stadium on the land known as the Triangle, South of the Sainsburys roundabout and across Frieze way from Stratfield Brake (the purple triangle marked T on this map).
 Negotiations will be for the development of a stadium without any significant additional development except within the stadium footprint.